HIST2008 White Supremacy

 - Students are able to (1) describe and assess the basic historiographical issues characteristic of the discipline of History through the example of historical writing on white supremacy; (2) identify and evaluate the historiographical problems posed by historical analyses that connect class, race and white supremacy in the United States, South Africa and Australia, and gender and white supremacy in the United States and South Africa; (3) demonstrate a detailed understanding of the history of South Africa (1870–1994), the American South (1863–1963), Kenya (1900–1963), Zimbabwe (1890–1980), Australia (1880–1970) and New Zealand (1880–1970); (4) locate appropriate sources for research essays; and (5) present arguments in both written and oral assessments using the conventions of the historical discipline.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) research essay; and (3) a reflective essay.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research essay; and (3) a reflective essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.